January 17, 2023

 Welcome to My Virtual Office

-Two journalists recently put the concept of the virtual office to the test: Wired’s Ben Klemens and Cal Newport writing for the New Yorker both used virtual workspace app Immersed on Oculus Quest for a whole workday (or hundreds of hours in Klemens’s case).
+Two journalists recently put the concept of the virtual office to the test: Wired’s Ben Klemens and Cal Newport writing for the New Yorker both used the virtual workspace app Immersed on Meta Quest for a whole workday (or hundreds of hours in Klemens’s case).

 Immersed allows you to customize your virtual workspace.
 For instance, you might choose to work in a coffee shop or in a forest with up to five screens around you.
 The virtual monitors are replicated from your personal computer and can be grabbed and moved around or pinched to make bigger/smaller.
 Klemens and Newport worked in solo mode, but you can work in the same virtual room with four or more people according to Immersed’s website.